RobertBarnhoorn/coffeebot/README.md

 ## FAQ

 #### Can I use CoffeeBot?
-Sure, but the game will be more rewarding if you write your own bot.
+Yes, but the game will be more rewarding if you write your own bot.
 If you do choose to use CoffeeBot (modified or not), send me your in-game name so I can get more data on how CoffeeBot is performing.

 #### Can I submit pull requests?
-Sure.
+Yes.
 Consider opening an Issue first so we can discuss what you want to do.

 #### Can I fork this repo?
-Sure.
+Yes.
 I would appreciate a link to your fork so I can track your work.

 #### Why CoffeeScript?
 Screeps is powered by Node.js and only accepts JavaScript user code.
 CoffeeScript transpiles to JavaScript, and is